Parkinson, Vertigo and Balance Problems

 Still, elderly people are more prone to experience ailments such as dizziness and lack of balance than a younger generation.
 They also may develop long-term conditions that impact their gait and balance as well as, as time progresses, make it more difficult to exercise or even move.
 Therefore, they tend to stay more indoors which results in muscle weakening and joints issues.
 With lower exposure to sunshine, the vitamin D level slowly diminishes, increasing the risk of bones frail.
 Also, environmental factors such as poor lighting, clutter, loose carpets, and slick floors can jeopardize a senior’s safety in their home.
 Activities with a high risk associated with them, for example climbing on a chair to get an object from a high shelf, are also mentioned as one of the most common reasons for falling.

-Many medical conditions can affect balance and increase risk of falling.
+Many medical conditions can affect balance and increase the risk of falling.

-- Chronic conditions, including neuromuscular disorders, Parkinson, heart disease, arthritis
+- Chronic conditions, including neuromuscular disorders, Parkinson’s, heart disease, arthritis

 - Cognitive impairment